alo9507/install/README.md

 ## Deploy Contracts

 When running for the first time, you will be asked to provide your Chainlink node's address.
-Open http://localhost:6688/config in your browser (`yarn chainlink:node` must be running), login using your email and password from before, and copy the `ACCOUNT_ADDRESS`.
+Open http://localhost:6688/config in your browser, login with `test@example.org` and password `11111111` and copy the `ACCOUNT_ADDRESS`.
 Now you can deploy the contracts.
 During deployment you will also have to log in to your Chainlink node, so the necessary job specifications can be created for you.

 ```bash
 yarn evm:deploy